-The bottom weatherstrip (or door sweep) on the kitchen door was worn out after 8+ years of daily use.
+The bottom weatherstrip (or door sweep) on the exterior door was worn out after 8+ years of daily use.
 I noticed the problem when wind driven rainwater leaked under the door.
-The weatherstrip needs to be snug against the door threshold for a good seal, and it wears out over time as it gets worked back and forth when the door is opened and closed.
+The weatherstrip needs to be snug against the door threshold for a good seal and it wears out over time when the door is opened and closed.

 The new part cost about $9.00 from Home Depot and the repair was performed in about 10 minutes.

 How to Replace a Worn Out Door Bottom Weatherstrip

 With a helper holding the door, I began by removing the door from the hinges by driving out the hinge pins with a screw driver and hammer.
 I laid the door on its side edgewise to inspect the bottom weatherstrip (see above photo).
 Be careful – my metal and glass door was heavy, weighing at least 50lbs.